 • A cough associated with weight loss could be an indication of a parasitic disease or cancer.

 • Coughing and increased respiratory rate and effort may indicate a heart issue

 After a complete physical examination and carefully sculpting your cat’s heart and lungs, your veterinarian may suggest radiographs (X-rays) so we can visualize what is happening inside your cat’s chest.
 Radiographs can help identify fluid in your cat’s lungs, evidence of asthma, heart disease, and more.

-Depending on the specific cause of your cat’s cough, there are medications and environmental changes which may help relieve your cat’s cough and the stress associated with it.
+Depending on the specific cause of your cat’s cough, there are medications and environmental changes which may help ease your cat’s cough and the stress associated with it.
 When a serious underlying medical condition is present, in-hospital treatments may be required to stabilize your pet before he can come back home.
 If feline bronchitis is diagnosed, inhalers can be used to help alleviate your pet’s symptoms.
 For more serious conditions, like heart disease, oral medications may be necessary to improve cardiac function and help the body remove excess fluids.
 Whatever the cause of your cat’s cough, scheduling an appointment with a World of Animals Veterinarian is the first step towards getting them on the road to recovery.